MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

 To become familiar with the available features of Power Automate Desktop, follow the steps below to create a flow.

-The presented flow creates a backup for all the files in your Documents folder and updates a log file containing their original location.
+The presented flow copies all the files located in the Documents folder and backs them up to a secondary drive.
+The original location of each file is appended to an existing log file.

+> [!NOTE]
+> To implement this example, a secondary drive has to be connected to your computer.
+If a secondary drive isn't available, select a different destination folder for the files.

 To create the flow: